maarcusvinicius/InglesStudy/text.md

         }
     }
     Low Code Environments {
         In the twenty-first century, 4GL systems have emerged as "low code" environments or plataforms for the problem of rapid application development in short periods of time;
     }
+    Libraries {
+        Some advanced 3GLs like Python, Ruby, and Perl combine some 4GL abilities within a general-purpose 3GL environment, and libraries with 4GL-like features have been developed as add-ons for most popular 3GLs, producing languages that are a mix of 3GL and 4GL, blurring the distinction;
+    }
 }